Skip to content

 check: check-code check-type check-format check-security check-coverage

-# check code quality
+# Check code quality with Ruff.

 [group('check')]